prisma-collective/docs/docs/Methodology/communities of practice.md

 - [[Noah]]: [[potentialise|potentialising]], essentially a project board
 - [[Tobias Fechner]]: [[process infrastructuring]]

-at the highest level, each event exists at the following four stages, sometimes multiple simultaneously. these stages each receive a sub-domain dedicated to engaging a wider audience with the inner workings of the [[communities of place]], at that given stage. these sub-domains become the endpoints by which each hub can integrate their place-unique expressions of working with the essence of place in a global-scale, self-evolving platform. see [[intensive stages and place-specific endpoints]].
+at the highest level, each event exists at the following four stages, sometimes multiple simultaneously. these stages each receive a sub-domain dedicated to engaging a wider audience with the inner workings of the [[communities of place]], at that given stage. these sub-domains become the endpoints by which each hub can integrate their place-unique expressions of working with the essence of place in a global-scale, self-evolving platform.[^3]

 1. [[enrolment]] (e.g. enrolment.wilderness-centre.co.uk from Paul's work [here](https://www.wilderness-centre.co.uk/))
 2. [[potentialise|potentialising]] (e.g. potentialising.regenex.us from Max's work [here](https://regenex.us/ramboland))